 From 1800 to the 1820s, Alexandria continued to be the chief market for the wheat and corn produced in northern and western Virginia.
 In 1802, the Patowmack Canal Company completed the locks and opened a canal around Great Falls on the Virginia side; this increased the economic growth of Alexandria since more produce could be shipped to Alexandria for less cost.
 While much of the port's exports were in flour, all of the milling took place outside of Alexandria since the town had neither wind nor running water to power a grist mill.
 From 1800 to 1822, Baltimore, Philadelphia and New York all exported more flour than Alexandria.
-In this period, Alexandria's exports annually were eight times those of Georgetown, her geographically nearest competitor.25
+In this period, Alexandria's exports annually were eight times those of Georgetown, her geographically nearest competitor.

 The early 19th-century development on the RTS property mirrored Alexandria's increasing economic growth.
 In 1803, William Hartshorne owned three warehouses lined up on Kirk's wharf: the circa-1796, two-story warehouse and one-story shed; an additional two-story wood warehouse (22' by 32') adjacent to the second warehouse on the south with a 16' by 58' one-story shed behind that warehouse; and a one-story wood warehouse (28' by 32') adjacent on the south.
 By 1805, William Patterson leased the former Caverly dwelling and lot on the northwest corner of the Strand and Wolfe Street.
 Patterson's chief occupation seems to have been operating fisheries.
 Fish, particularly herring and shad packed in barrels of salt, were among Alexandria's chief exports in the 18th and 19th centuries.
 Good fishing locations in the Potomac River both north and south of Alexandria and fishery operations were often rented by their owners for income.
-In 1814 Patterson bought a 26' by 82' parcel on his leased lot's west side and built a brick tenement.26
+In 1814 Patterson bought a 26' by 82' parcel on his leased lot's west side and built a brick tenement.

-The Subscriber

-RESPECTIULLY informs his

-friends and the public, that he has ta-

-. ken the Ferry at HOLLEN POINT, to

-the Maryland shore, knows by the

-namo ol

-Mason's Ferry,

-Where he will use every exertion to

-give general satisfaction.
-He wishes

-to contract at the above-mentioned

-place, with persons disposed to cure

-Fish, as he will be able to supply them

-with any quantity of Shad and Horring.
-The Subscriber also wishes to

-Renthis GROCERY STORE, at the

-lower end of the Ferry Landing in this

-place.

-William Patterson.

-January 6. dima.
+The Subscriber RESPECTIULLY informs friends and the public, that he has tathe Maryland shore, anown by the name of Where he will use every exertion to give general satisfaction.
+He wishes to contract at the above-mentioned place, with persons disposed to cure Fish, as he will be able to supply them with any quantity of Shad and Herring.
+The Subscriber also wishes to Rent his GROCERY STORE, at the lower end of the Ferry Landing in this place.
+William Patterson. dim.

 Figure 8.
+Alexandria Gazette

-Alexandria Gazette Advertisement, January 18, 1814.
-William Patterson's store was located on the north side of Wolfe Street on property owned by the Kirks, near the Lower Ferry Landing at the east end of the street.
+Advertisement, January 18, 1814.
+William

+Patterson's store was located on the north

+side of Wolfe Street on property owned by

+the Kirks, near the Lower Ferry Landing at

+the east end of the street.

 In 1809, Robert Townsend Hooe died, and the city advertised the lease of the stone warehouse on the corner of Duke Street and the Strand.
-The next year, William Hartshorne advertised a public sale of his lease of lots on Kirk's wharf including his three warehouses and his frame warehouse on the Hooc wharf.27
+The next year, William Hartshorne advertised a public sale of his lease of lots on Kirk's wharf including his three warehouses and his frame warehouse on the Hooe wharf.

-In 1811, with the death of Robert Kirk (son of James and Bridget Kirk), his wife Sarah continued to lease the Kirk properties.28 Merchant Joseph Deane leased a lot on the west side of the Strand and the old Hartshorne warehouses along the river.
-Deane advertised that he purchased "flour and grain and has on hand a large supply of the best FLOUR, suitable for family use and Bakers, also SALT of different kinds."29 In 1814, house carpenter, Thomas Preston, and merchant Thomas Janney leased most of the Kirk property between the Strand and Union Street with the exception of Deane's and William Patterson's lots.30
+In 1811, with the death of Robert Kirk (son of James and Bridget Kirk), his wife Sarah continued to lease the Kirk properties.
+Merchant Joseph Deane leased a lot on the west side of the Strand and the old Hartshorne warehouses along the river.
+Deane advertised that he purchased "flour and grain and has on hand a large supply of the best FLOUR, suitable for family use and Bakers, also SALT of different kinds."
+In 1814, house carpenter, Thomas Preston, and merchant Thomas Janney leased most of the Kirk property between the Strand and Union Street with the exception of Deane's and William Patterson's lots.